 - In this menu, you may view all of the PIDs and select any PSI PID (shown in purple in the figure above) for further detail.
 Rotate the Volume knob, which is labeled as a Select hot key, to highlight the desired PSI PID.
 Press the Select hot key.
-This will proceed to the PSI Information Screen. - Alternately, you may press the PMT hot key to proceed to the PMT Select Menu. - Pressing the Program hot key will return you to the Program Select Menu. - Press the Menu Back button to exit this menu and go back to the Main Menu.
+This will proceed to the PSI Information Screen. - Alternately, you may press the PMT hot key to proceed to the PMT Select Menu. - Pressing the Program hot key will return you to the In the MPEG Menu screens, the Adjust, F1, and F2 buttons are repurposed as hot keys defined by legends on the LCD screen.
+The MPEG Menu screens are used to monitor and make selections from the MPEG transport stream.. - Press the Menu Back button to exit this menu and go back to the Main Menu.